arashsm79/chame/README.md

 Chame!
 Chat and Game software written in Java using NIO

-An online chat and game Java application using Java Non-blocking I/O.
+An online chat and game Java application using Java's Non-blocking New I/O.

 The networking is done using Java's NIO package.
 Everything is handled asynchronously; Since we're using channels, selectors, messages are sent/received partially therefore we need a logic that queues the bytes read and when ever a full message is received dispatches a worker for proccessing received data.
 The messages that are sent/received from the clients are null terminated in order to be notified when a full message is received.